subquery/documentation/docs/subquery_network/token/swap.md

 :::warning

 Now that the SubQuery Public Sale terms have been announced, we have stopped allowing swaps of USDC.e -> kSQT.
-You can still swap kSQT -> USDC.e, but we suggest wiating for SubQuery TGE, and then swapping your kSQT for SQT at a premium when the network launches.
+You can still swap kSQT -> USDC.e, but we suggest waiting for SubQuery's TGE, and then swapping your kSQT for SQT at a premium when the network launches.

 :::

-Swaps allows users to swap USDC to kSQT and vice versa.
+Swaps allows users to swap kSQT to USDC.

 :::info

-Please note that airdropped kSQT will not be swappable by the swap contract, only kSQT received as indexing or delegation rewards can be swapped for USDC.
+Please note that airdropped kSQT will not be swappable by the swap contract.
+Only kSQT that has been acquired using the swap tool, or received as indexing or delegation rewards can be swapped for USDC.

 :::